HealthCatalyst/Fabric.Cashmere/guides/analytics/qlik/navbar.md

 ##### App Name

-App Name is the second fixed-width image object in the navbar, also containing one PNG image, fomatted with the following values:
+App Name is the second fixed-width image object in the navbar, also containing one PNG image, formatted with the following values:

 - **Type**: image
 - **Height**: 50px